urmasrahu/multi_blinkt/README.md

 on <index> <red> <green> <blue>
 ```

-where *index* is the LED index (from 0 to 7), and the follwing paramters are the red, green and blue color values respectively (in the range 0-255).
+where *index* is the LED index (from 0 to 7), and the following paramters are the red, green and blue color values respectively (in the range 0-255).
 For example, this will set the first (index 0) LED to red:

 ```
 python3 blinky.py on 0 255 0 0